Qarik-Group/ultimate-guide-to-bosh/README.md

 For a brand new deployment, setting these attributes and invoking `bosh deploy` will establish the initial CPI requests to the cloud infrastructure.

-For an existing deployment, changing these attributes and invoking `bosh deploy` will perform a transformation of your system from its current cloud infrastructure servers and disks to the new requirements - more or fewer servers, and/or smaller or large persistent disks.
+For an existing deployment, changing these attributes and invoking `bosh deploy` will perform a transformation of your system from its current cloud infrastructure servers and disks to the new requirements - more or fewer servers, and/or smaller or larger persistent disks.

 We will review how the BOSH director performs these transformations of existing deployments later.
 It's pretty fabulous.